Conductance Anomaly in a Partially Open Adiabatic Quantum Point Contact: Interplay of Perpendicular Magnetic Field and Spin-Orbit Coupling

-where we denote the corresponding $k$-values as $k_{1-4}^F$ when $\epsilon$ equals the Fermi energy.
-The above expression is valid for $x$ such that $V(x)\ll \mu$.
-The correction to the wavefunction due to the density can be obtained with Eq.~(\ref{SI:LSequation}), in which the Green function can be obtained by substituting the wavefunctions in Eqs.~(\ref{SI:psi1L})--(\ref{SI:psi2R}) to Eq.~(\ref{SI:Gfunction}).
+The correction to the wave function due to the oscillating potential can be obtained using Eq.~(\ref{SI:LSequation}), where the Green's function is obtained by substituting the wave functions in Eqs.~(\ref{SI:psi1L})--(\ref{SI:psi2R}) into Eq.~(\ref{SI:Gfunction}).